 The State of Midwifery at South Shore Health

-At South Shore Health, we believe that all women deserve access to midwifery care during pregnancy, labor, birth and beyond.
-In honor of National Midwifery Week, we wanted to share some of the exciting facts about our growing midwifery program.
+At South Shore Health, we believe that all women deserve access to midwifery care during pregnancy, labor, birth, and beyond.

-Moms-to-be usually first meet our midwives at our monthly Meet the Midwives night.
-This free event gives women and their families an opportunity to meet some of our midwives, ask questions, and learn more about midwifery care.
+Moms-to-be usually first meet our midwives at our monthly Meet the Midwives sessions.
+These sessions give expecting mothers and their families an opportunity to meet some of our midwives, ask questions, and learn more about midwifery care.
 Afterward, we offer an additional free class which focuses on a different topic each month, surrounding labor and birth.

 Many of the midwives are also involved in the Team Birth Project at South Shore Hospital.
 We are one of three pilot locations in the entire United States for this program, which is designed to lower the primary cesarean section rate.
-(Click below to hear a report on the Team Birth Project from WBUR.)
+(Listen to a WBUR report on the Team Birth Project.)

-That includes supporting women who have experienced trauma.
-South Shore Health midwives have expanded some of their expertise to include work in helping survivors of sexual assault.
+South Shore Health midwives have also expanded some of their expertise to include work in helping survivors of sexual assault.
 Connie Breece, CNM is now certified to train providers in the care of women in pregnancy and labor that have had trauma related to sexual assault.

-To learn more about midwifery at South Shore Health, click here.
+Learn more about midwifery at South Shore Health.

 Ruby Ristuccia, CNM, contributed to this blog post.

 This post was originally published on October 2, 2018.